mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/multi-tenancy/quota-management/index.md

 dcos marathon group update /dev enforeceRole=true # only needed for groups created before DC/OS 2.0
 ```

 Existing services will continue to not consume quota and must be migrated.
-To migrate a stateless service that uses a legacy role to a group role, a user can simply update the role field of the service via a app / pod update:
+To migrate a stateless service that uses a legacy role to a group role, a user can update the role field of the service through an app or pod update:

 ```bash
 dcos marathon app update /dev/my-app role=dev
 ```

-To migrate a stateful service (for example, DC/OS Kafka, DC/OS Cassandra), a user has to update the role of the service and run a `pod replace` command for each of the corresponding pods.
+To migrate a stateful service (for example, DC/OS service for Kafka&reg;, DC/OS service for Cassandra&reg;), a user has to update the role of the service and run a `pod replace` command for each of the corresponding pods.
 Note that the `pod replace` command causes local persistent data to be lost.

 Before running the `pod replace` command: